risingwavelabs/risingwave-docs/docs/Sources.md

 ---

-Sources refer to resources that RisingWave can read data from.
+Sources are resources that RisingWave can read data from.
 You use [`CREATE SOURCE`](/#connect-to-a-source) to establish the connection to a source.
 Once a connection is established, RisingWave will ingest and process the received data.

 ## Supported sources